Food 4 Kids was created in 2004 when it came to the attention of school teachers that many children were not being fed over the weekend.

 Backpacks can include: canned pasta, macaroni & cheese, peanut butter and jelly, pudding & fruit cups, snack bars, oatmeal, pop tarts, crackers and fruit snacks.

-Thanks to donations and our faithful volunteers, we reach 38 schools in Marion County, providing backpacks to over 1,850 children.
+Thanks to our donors and volunteers, we partner with over 40 schools in Marion County.
+In the last several years, we’ve consistently had over 1,900 students enrolled in the program, providing more than 200,000 meals each school year.
 Food 4 Kids makes a huge difference in the lives of hungry children by enabling them to focus on learning instead of their hunger.

 The program depends on the donations of time and resources from individuals, churches, businesses and organizations.
 The average cost per child is approximately $25.00 a month.
 Help us ensure that no child goes to bed hungry in Marion County.
 To find out more about Food 4 Kids, contact Karen Fant or call her at 352.620.8239.